stianeikeland/node-etcd/README.md

 - `error` - emitted on invalid content
 - `<etcd action>` - the etcd action that triggered the watcher (ex: set, delete).
 - `stop` - watcher was canceled.
-- `resync` - watcher lost sync (etcd clear and outdated the index).
+- `resync` - watcher lost sync (server cleared and outdated the index).

+It will handle reconnects and timeouts for you, it will also resync (best effort) if it loses sync with Etcd (Etcd only keeps 1000 items in its event history - for high frequency setups it's possible to fall behind).

+Use the `.watch()` command in you need more direct control.

 ### .raw(method, key, value, options, callback)